lljbash/clangd-tidy/README.md

                         On which severity of diagnostics this program should exit with a non-zero status.
+Candidates: error, warn, info, hint. [default: hint] --line-filter LINE_FILTER
+                        A JSON with a list of files and line ranges that will act as a filter for diagnostics.
+Compatible with clang-tidy --line-filter parameter format.
-Candidates: error, warn, info, hint. [default: hint] --tqdm                Show a progress bar (tqdm required).
+  --tqdm                Show a progress bar (tqdm required).
   --github              Append workflow commands for GitHub Actions to output.
   --git-root GIT_ROOT   Root directory of the git repository.
 Only works with